aaron-grau/curic/full-stack-project/resources/helpful_tools/heroku-deployment.md

 * "We're sorry, but something went wrong" error message appears on page load
   * Something is failing silently server-side.
 Use `heroku logs -t` to see your server logs and debug the issue
 * Can't fetch any data
-  * Make sure you created, migrated and seeded you database on Heroku
+  * Make sure you created, migrated and seeded your database on Heroku
+  * Run `heroku run rake db:migrate:status` to see which migrations you have and haven't run yet on Heroku
 * Changing only capitalization when renaming a file.
   * Git will fail to recognize the change.
 Use `git mv -f <old_file_name> <new_file_name>` to force the update
 * Asset pipeline not retrieving an asset, but is looking in the right directory (on `localhost`)